How to write a cover letter

 We have included a simple cover letter template for you to use below but if this one isn’t right for you, there are many available online. www.careers.govt.nz is a great place to start if you are looking for more resources and templates to help you write a professional cover letter.

-There is a separate article in our Library to help you write a standout CV.
+There is a separate article in our resources to help you write a standout CV.